How to Focus While Studying: A Complete Guide

 How Do Timed Study Sessions Improve Focus?

-This is the core principle behind the Pomodoro Technique, developed by Francesco Cirillo in the late 1980s.
-A 2011 study published in Cognition by Ariga and Lleras found that brief mental breaks help maintain focus over long tasks.
-Participants who took short breaks performed significantly better on sustained attention tasks than those who worked without interruption.
+This is the core idea behind the Pomodoro Technique, developed by Francesco Cirillo in the late 1980s.
+A 2011 study in Cognition by Ariga and Lleras found that short mental breaks during a long task actually help maintain focus, not just rest it.
+Participants who took brief breaks significantly outperformed those who worked straight through.

-For the cognitive science in more detail, see Why Does the Pomodoro Technique Work?.
+For more on the cognitive science, see Why Does the Pomodoro Technique Work?.

 Should You Put Your Phone in Another Room While Studying?

-Yes.
-Putting your phone in another room while studying meaningfully improves cognitive performance.
-A 2017 study by Ward, Duke, Gneezy, and Bos, published in the Journal of the Association for Consumer Research, found that the mere presence of a smartphone on a desk, even face-down and silent, reduced available cognitive capacity.
-This finding has been replicated in subsequent research, confirming the “brain drain” effect of phone proximity on cognition.
+A 2017 study by Ward, Duke, Gneezy, and Bos in the Journal of the Association for Consumer Research found that a smartphone sitting on a desk, face-down and silent, still reduced available cognitive capacity.
+The phone didn’t need to buzz or light up.
+Just having it nearby was enough to impair performance on attention tasks.

-2. If you need a timer, use a dedicated app on a separate device.
-Pomomento’s Focus Mode integration on iOS suppresses notifications automatically when a session starts, so the phone stays out of sight and out of mind.
+If you need a timer, use a dedicated app on another device.
+Pomomento has a Focus Mode that suppresses notifications automatically when a session starts, so you have a reason to leave the phone out of reach.
+Tell the people you live with you’ll be unavailable.
+Use app-blocking tools during sessions if leaving the room isn’t possible.

 What Study Techniques Actually Improve Focus and Retention?